• About TootingMama

 How to make a mango sorbet without an ice cream maker

 Since I rarely make desserts, and when I do they have to be super crazy easy.
 I’d lived under the misapprehension that making a sorbet would be difficult.
-There’s some technique I’d have to master, special equipment I’d need to buy.
+There’s some technique I’d have to master and special equipment I’d need to buy.

 I don’t know about you, but when a recipe calls for an extra special gadget, one that I don’t have close to hand, I’ll scroll on by.